-An important work of European free music/avant-garde jazz in the early days, which includes the elements of free jazz pioneered by Ornette Coleman and Albert Ayler, the influence of contemporary music, and aggressiveness like garage rock.
+The album is an important work of European free music/avant-garde jazz in the early days, which includes the elements of free jazz pioneered by Ornette Coleman and Albert Ayler, the influence of contemporary music, and aggressiveness like garage rock.

-Noisy and destructive free improvisations by the octet that consists of three saxophones, two basses, two drums and piano, including Brötzmann’s freaky tenor/baritone saxophones.
+It contains noisy and destructive free improvisations by the octet that consists of three saxophones, two basses, two drums and piano, including Brötzmann’s freaky tenor/baritone saxophones.

 In 2007, Atavistic Records reissued it as “The Complete Machine Gun Sessions”, adding the live version of the title track “Machine Gun”.